 - Mobility and stability exercises

 - Injury prevention/prehab/rehab

 - And more…

 Be sure to include links to 3 articles you have written that demonstrate how you can provide value to readers and would be similar to the type of content you’d provide here.

 Once you submit the information, I’ll review your request to see if it’s a fit for the site and the audience.

-1.)
-The #1 reason to submit an article is to add value to the readers here.
-If you feel you can to that, please continue reading.
+The #1 reason to submit an article is to add value to the readers.

-Thank you for your interest and I do hope we can work together to spread your work, ideas and knowledge here on Rdella Training®.
+I hope you and I can work together to spread your great work, ideas, and knowledge here on Rdella Training®.